-Student What students may include in Scientific mechanism ''levels'' Upper level student what students may include in their diagrams/explanations 1.
-PCBs attach to sediment particles and can be suspended in the water column.
-2. Primary consumers accumulate PCBs through eating contaminated sediment.
-3. PCBs attach to fatty tissue in organisms and accumulate.
+Student What students may include in Scientific mechanism "levels" their diagrams/explanations Upper level student PCBs attach to sediment particles and can be suspended in the water column.
+Primary consumers accumulate PCBs through eating contaminated sediment.
+PCBs attach to fatty tissue in organisms and accumulate.
 Some PCBs will return to the environment through waste (poop).
-4. Larger fish will eat smaller fish and invertebrates, and thus accumulate PCBs.
-5. People will eat the fish and accumulate PCBs.
+Larger fish will eat smaller fish and invertebrates, and thus accumulate PCBs.
+People will eat the fish and accumulate PCBs.
+PCBs can also evaporate into the air, and be taken up by plants.
 PCBs are incredibly stable molecules, but behave differently depending on the number of chlorine atoms - "lighter" PCB molecules are more likely to enter the atmosphere through evaporation, for example.
-Primary consumers, such as benthic invertebrates, are after the organic components of sediment - therefore, as they eat, some of the PCBs will be discharged with the waste sediment, while some will enter into the body in the gut as the organic material is broken air, and be taken up by plants.
-Own.PCBs accumulate in the fatty tissue of organisms, although some is lost through waste.
+Primary consumers, such as benthic invertebrates, are after the organic components of sediment - therefore, as they eat, some of the PCBs will be discharged with the waste sediment, while some will enter into the body in the gut as the organic material is broken down.
+PCBs accumulate in the fatty tissue of organisms, although some is lost through waste.
 Lower level student PCBs move from the factory into the water.
 Small fish eat the PCBs.
 Larger fish eat the smaller fish containing the PCBs.
 People eat the larger fish and accumulate the PCBs.
 Most students intuitively understand the concept of bioaccumulation.
 However, they probably do not think about other pathways of the PCBs, such as whether PCBs are excreted.
 Lower level students likely think of PCBs as something that gets "eaten" outright, instead of being attached to a sediment particle.
 Students might not be aware of the importance of plankton acting at the 'base' of the food chain.
 Students likely are not thinking about the persistence of a compound like PCBs.